 Our solution for handling problems is to display reprimanding

-messages to the user on System.err
+messages to the user on System.err.

 Do this...

-Add statements to the catch
+Add statements to the catch blocks to reprimand the

 user appropriately.